Education

 The issue is especially substantive in much less populated regions of the country.

-The Alabama superintendents’ association leader, Eric Mackey, stated his organization didn’t have any numbers on teachers without certification but is aware they’re out there.
+The Alabama superintendents’ association leader, Eric Mackey, stated his organization didn’t have any numbers on teachers without certification, but is aware they’re out there.

 “If we took all the certified and qualified math teachers and matched them towards the wide variety of math lessons being taught, they don’t fit,” Mackey said.
 “There are truly not enough instructors.”